jamorrison/GVSU-CIS641-PackingTheBits/docs/software_requirements_specification_final.md

 ## Resolve Issues

-Issues shall be resolved based on requirements NFR25-NFR28.
+Issues shall be resolved in accordance with requirements NFR25-NFR28.
 Issues will be opened and managed via GitHub.

 # Traceability links
 Traceability between requirements and the use case, class, and activity diagrams (individual tables shown for each